slaurianodev/agenda-app/README.md

 Agenda Application
 =========================================
-This is my app for study an JWT authentication app with Mongodb/Express/React/Node.
+This is my project for study a JWT authentication app with Mongodb/Express/React/Node.